Why would I want to export iPhone text messages to my Google Drive account, you ask?

 - Save the text messages to your computer.

-- Copy the PDF of your text messages to your Google Drive account where they will now be saved.
+- Copy the PDF of your iPhone text messages to your Google Drive account.

 When you launch Decipher TextMessage on your Mac or Windows computer you'll see all your iPhone text messages and contacts imported into the program.
 Here's a screenshot example: